modelica/newsletter/_2021-02/mathemodica-mps-book.md

 #### Significant updates since last announcement release 0.3 include:

-* Major contents and formatting improvment
+* Major content and formatting improvment
 * A new chapter with the title "A Short History of System Modeling"
 * An initial draft of a section with the title "Commercial Libraries"
 * So many sections of topic-related open questions